Host engaging webinars: 7 smart tips to boost engagement

 What a moderator could look like - but it could also be one behind the scenes, running polls, answering in the chat, or changing layout.
 From a TEDx event on Univid.

-3. Pepper Q&As throughout, instead of waiting until the end ❓
+3. Pepper Q&As throughout ❓

+Don't wait with the QA section until the end.
 One way of facilitating and encouraging audience engagement is to utilize Q&As throughout the webinar, allowing time for question and answers at different points, instead of waiting to the very end, where guests may have forgotten what they wanted to ask.
 Consider it, and make sure to ask for questions explicitly and highlight questions that have come in.
 That way to make sure the webinar feels alive and engaging!

 The Univid analytics dashboard - displaying spikes in users focusing in on the tab, when 1.
 Q&A is prompted, and when 2. polls are sent out